 Significant operational progress has been made on the Shaikan block since the Shaikan-1 discovery in 2009 to the ramp up of production and crude oil export sales levels of today.

-The Shaikan block is situated about 85 km to the north-west of Erbil covering an area of 283 km².
-The Production Sharing Contract (“PSC”) for the Shaikan block was awarded in November 2007 to Gulf Keystone Petroleum International (Operator with the working interest of 75%), Kalegran Ltd. (100% subsidiary of MOL Hungarian Oil and Gas Plc. with 20%) and Texas Keystone Inc. (5%).
+The Shaikan block, operated by Gulf Keystone, is situated about 60 km to the north-west of Erbil covering an area of 283 km².
+The Production Sharing Contract (“PSC”) for the Shaikan block was awarded in November 2007.

 The Shaikan Discovery